Hybrid organizational structure: Definition, best practices & examples

 Strategic coordination is essential for managing the complexities of a hybrid organizational structure.
 This involves aligning the goals of different areas with the business’s mission.

-Clear communication and the establishment of cross-functional teams can enhance coordination.
-These measures ensure that all the organizations are working towards common goals.
+Clear communication and the establishment of cross-functional teams can enhance coordination, ensuring all parts of the organization work towards common goals.

 Empower employees